 Daytona Beach Area Off Course Activities

-A tour of the Daytona International Speedway – the World Center of Racing – includes the Motorsports Hall of Fame of America.
-For the ultimate thrill ride, get in the front seat of a real race car for a ride-along at the NASCAR Driving Experience on the 2.5 mile banked track at the world’s only motorsports stadium.
+A tour of Daytona International Speedway – the World Center of Racing – includes the Motorsports Hall of Fame of America.
+For the ultimate thrill ride, get in the front seat of a real race car for a ride-along at the NASCAR Driving Experience on the 2.5-mile banked track at the world’s only motorsports stadium.